botond-veress/web-standards/api/README.md

 ## Key Requirements

-- It should use **web standards** if it doesn't feel unnatural
+- It should use **web standards** if it doesn't feel unnatural.
-- It should be consistent, intuitive and simple
+- It should be consistent, intuitive and simple.
-- It should be developer friendly and explorable
+- It should be developer friendly and explorable.

 ## Resources